atelierspierrot/mvc-fundamental/README.md

 The template engine works in couple with two kind of objects: the simple `Template` and the `Layout`.
-A `Template` is a simple view file included with parameters while a `Layout` is a kind of "full page" canvas handling predefined page parts, its `child` which can default to a specific template file, and can be overwritten in the layout object.
+A `Template` is a simple view file included with parameters while a `Layout` is a kind of "full page" canvas handling predefined page parts, its `child`, which can default to a specific template file, and can be overwritten in the layout object.

 ### Error & exceptions

-The package embeds a (quite) full set of custom exceptions in the `MVCFundamental\Exceptions` namespace and an internal handler to handle them.
+The package embeds a (quite) full set of custom exceptions in the `\MVCFundamental\Exceptions` namespace and an internal handler to handle them.
 Try to always use one of these objects when you throw an exception.
 If you have a doubt, a shortcut can be used writing: